Welcome Message from the Chair of Governors

 Chair of Governors

-We currently have a vacancy on the governing board for a community governor.
+We currently have a vacancy on the governing board for a parent governor.

 If you are interested in this volunteer position or just finding out more about becoming a governor please click here